tvorecz/java_boost_training/java-core/interface/src/main/java/edu/dzmtr/zrch/java/core/case1/README.md

 ### Explanation:

->Class will not be compiled because of two reason:
+>Class will not be compiled:
-> - Annotation @Override is not allowed to use with implementation of interface methods. **It should be removed**.
 > - We can not narrow the privacy of the implemented method in child objects. **Method should be made public**.